BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Click `Credentials: Include`
 * Click `Send`

 Whoah!
-An entirely different domain successfully called the API and got results back!
+An entirely different domain successfully called the API, *without logging in* and got results back!
 How did that happen?

 * Try something else.
 Use the `Create` or `Update` templates to make changes to the database.
 Again, it succeeds!

 It seems that one site's connection to `restspace` got hijacked by the other.

 When the browser logged into `https://restspace.dicax.org` from the `https://byu-itc-210.github.io` origin, `restspace` dropped a cookie on the browser as a credential for the session.
-But, that cookie is tied to the server that created it, `restspace`.
+That cookie is tied to the server that created it, `restspace`.
 It's not connected in any way to the `https://byu-itc-210.github.io` origin.
-So, when another origin, `https://byujekylldemo.github.io` makes a request to that API, the browser goes ahead and sends the cookie right along.
+Nevertheless, when another origin, `https://byujekylldemo.github.io` makes a request to that API, the browser goes ahead and sends the cookie right along.

 This attack is known as **Cross-Origin Request Forgery (CSRF)** and it's serious!
 Imagine if you log into a bank.
 And then you browse to some other website unaware that the site is malicious.
 That other site could make API calls to your bank and retrieve sensitive information or transfer money.

 CORS is intended to protect against CSRF.
-But a naive implementation of CORS on the server can completely erase that protection.
+But a permissive implementation of CORS on the server can completely erase that protection.

 ## A Secure Cross-Site REST Server